iamonfire11/ECSE3038_lab3/README.md

-# ECSE3038_lab_3
+# ECSE3038_lab3

-Use this one, Idk how to delete the other
+This program is a Restful API.
+It stores the information about tanks in a database and how to add, update, get and delete the tanks and their information.
+It also stores the profile information of the user.